-If you’re trying to reach today’s most lucrative market—millennials—you probably already know you need to bring it with your digital media, leveraging social channels for branding and performance marketing in order to address the complete consumer journey.
+If you’re marketing to millennials (and trying to reach today’s most lucrative customer segment) you probably already know you need to bring it with your digital media, leveraging social channels for branding and performance marketing in order to address the complete consumer journey.

 To be successful in your efforts, you’ll also need to nail your messaging and creative.
 There’s been a culture shift among millennials that focuses on acceptance, inclusion, and positivity.
 The “mean girls” and bullies aren’t gone, but the zeitgeist has shifted away from them, and savvy retailers have noticed.

 While Unilever’s Dove brand was a pioneer in capitalizing on this shift a decade ago, their approach hasn’t changed and needs refreshment.
 Victoria’s Secret completely missed the boat.
 American Eagle, on the other hand, has gotten it right and is being rewarded.
 Here’s where they’ve executed well and where others can learn.

 1. Don’t serve an “acceptance” message with a side of guilt.

 Dove was among the first to feature what I’ll refer to as “universal acceptance” messaging in their marketing.
 But their messages were rooted in guilt and negativity.
 The popular YT video from 2013 that went viral focused on women who didn’t realize they were pretty.
 “You are more beautiful than you think,” it proclaimed.
 The assumption, of course, is that most women don’t already realize that.
 Today, Dove’s website features an entire section on the supposedly little-known problem area of armpits.
 As if women needed something else to be self-conscious about.